-The Continental Marines under Captain Nicholas would initially serve under Commodore Esek Hopkins and his First Squadron in the Caribbean.
-The Continental Marines were quite successful in their amphibious raiding, and would see action in Nassau during several operations.
-Nicholas would be promoted to major upon the Marines return to Rhode Island.
-December of 1776 would see the Marines attached to General George Washington’s army, where they would be added to a brigade of Pennsylvania militiamen, who also were green coats as the Marines did.
-The Continental Marines would fight the British regulars during the American victory at the Battle of Princeton on January 3rd, 1777.
+Initially, the Continental Marines would serve under Commodore Esek Hopkins and his First Squadron in the Caribbean.
+The Marines were quite successful amphibious raiders, seeing action in Nassau during several operations.
+Captain Nicholas would be promoted to major upon the Marines’ return to Rhode Island, and in December of 1776 his Marines were attached to General George Washington’s Continental Army.
+On January 3rd, 1777 the Marines and Washington’s army would defeat the British regulars at the Battle of Princeton.

 Entering service in 1778, the Brown Bess Sea Service Pattern Musket was tailor-made for sailors and the Royal Marines.
-As such, the Continental Marines were savvy to use them whenever they could be acquired.
+As such, the Continental Marines were savvy to use acquire them when possible.

-Another long arm used during the Revolutionary War period would be the Nock gun, a particularly nasty seven-barreled smoothbore flintlock that was meant to effective engage gun crews in one firing.
-It’s sever recoil could seriously injure the shooter, and its use was quite minimal.
-The Royal Navy would procure 500 Nock guns; it is unclear if they were used by the Continental Marines.
+Another long arm used during the Revolutionary War period would be the Nock gun, a particularly nasty seven-barreled smoothbore flintlock that was meant to neutralize naval gun crews in one firing.
+It’s severe recoil could seriously injure the shooter, and its use was minimal.
+The Royal Navy would procure 500 Nock guns; it is unclear if any were used by the Continental Marines.

 U.S. Marines aboard the USS Wasp engage the crew of the British HMS Reindeer during the War of 1812 (painting: SSgt John F. Clymer, USMC).

-The U.S. Marines would again find themselves squaring off against the British and their Brown Bess equipped forces during the War of 1812.
+With the turn of a new century, the Marines would again find themselves squaring off against the British and their Brown Bess equipped forces during the War of 1812.
 Borne of the Napoleonic Wars and the British Royal Navy’s blockading of France, the War of 1812 would be fought on US soil and in Canada.
-The US Marines would fare well in the war, successfully defending American ports against British assaults along the Great Lakes, and earning a reputation for marksmanship during the naval duals that wold take place in the same region.
+The U.S. Marines would fare well in the war, successfully defending American ports against British assaults along the Great Lakes, and earning a reputation for marksmanship during the naval duals that would take place in the same region.
 The M1795 possessed an advantage in range and accuracy, and Marine riflemen would develop a keen reputation for an ability to snipe Royal Navy commanders during the frigate battles of that war.

 US Marines holding the line during the Battle of Bladensburg.

 The reputation of the Marines as fierce fighters further was bolstered at the Battle of Bladensburg, during the British march on the American capitol.
 Due to ineffective communication, the 103 Marines and 300 sailors in the brigade of Commodore Joshua Barney would not be given the order to fall back, but nonetheless would repulse British frontal advances, causing heavy casualties to the Red Coat infantry.
 Eventually, the Marines would be enveloped by the much larger British force, and overrun.
-According to tradition, it was this brave stand that led to the British sparing the Marine barracks and the Commandant’s house in Washington, though like many traditional claims from that era, is unfalsifiable military lore.
-The battle however was still an unmitigated American disaster, and one of the darkest chapters in American military history as the White House was burned, and Washington D.C. captured by the British.
+According to tradition, it was this brave stand that led to the British sparing the Marine barracks and the Commandant’s house in Washington D.C., though like many traditional claims from that era, is unfalsifiable oral tradition.
+The battle however was still an unmitigated American disaster, and one of the darkest chapters in American military history as the White House was burned and Washington D.C. captured by the British.

 The main U.S. musket of the War of 1812, the Springfield Armory M1795 was for the most part a direct replica of the M1763 Charleville that was imported during the American Revolution.

-The Marines would be heavily engaged during the Battle of New Orleans, where their prowess as excellent naval marksmen would be tested in a delaying action during the Battle of Lake Borgne.
-Terribly outnumbered, the small American force was tasked with holding the approaching British invasion force as long as they could in order to give General Andrew Jackson enough time to organize his defenses.
-The Marines, under Major Daniel Carmick, would hold the center of Jackson’s line, devastating the British attackers with accurate musket fire.
+The Marines would be heavily engaged during the Battle of New Orleans, where their prowess as excellent marksmen would be tested in a delaying action during the Battle of Lake Borgne.
+Terribly outnumbered, the small American force was tasked with holding the approaching British invasion force for as long as they could in order to give General Andrew Jackson enough time to organize his defenses.
+Aside from the delaying action, Marines under the command of Major Daniel Carmick would hold the center of Jackson’s line, devastating the British attackers with accurate musket fire.
 The battle would occur after a peace treaty between the U.S. and Britain had been signed, but the news of such would arrive too late.
 The ensuing unnecessary British defeat would however do much to restore American pride after many stinging losses in a war that would end in stalemate.

 The Marines held the center of General Andrew Jackson’s line during the Battle of New Orleans, the last significant combat in the War of 1812.

 During the War of 1812, the M1795 musket was improved upon and updated, creating would would be called the Model of 1812 musket.
 Minor fixes to the stock, metal mechanisms, and parts interchangeability were the focus, and production of the M1812 would begin in 1814, making nearly all too late to make it to the American front line units fighting the British.
-Further refinements would be necessary, and would be realized into the Model of 1816.
-The M1816 would have more robust lock plate and improved stock, amongst a host of other small changes.
-M1816s would also see some improvements in their service history, and the Model of 1822, Model of 1835, and Model of 1840 would fall underneath the general M1816 umbrella.
+Further refinements would birth another musket: the Model of 1816.
+The M1816 would have a more robust lock plate and improved stock, amongst a host of other small changes.
+M1816s would be continuously improved, with the Model of 1822, Model of 1835, and Model of 1840 all falling underneath the general M1816 umbrella.
 While official ordinance documentation would make a distinction between these models, the service branches and individual units would refer to them all as M1816s.
-Operationally, the M1816 would be issued to soldiers and Marines in the years following the end of the War of 1812, and would be initially be used during the Indian Wars of the early 18th Century.
+Operationally, the M1816 would be issued to soldiers and Marines in the years following the end of the War of 1812, and would be used heavily during the Indian Wars of the early 18th Century.

 Above: The US Marines in action during the Second Seminole War.
 Below: The Model of 1819 Hall breechloading rifle was used by the Marines briefly during the Seminole wars, alongside the standard issue M816 musket.

 The M1816 would prove to be a solid musket, accurate and sturdy.
-The Marines would use it heavily, as they would be given a leading role in protecting US interests against the Spanish and other foreign nations in the Caribbean and along foreign trade routes and ports vital to the new nation.
-Marine Commandant Archibald Henderson would do much to expand the scope of the role of the Marine Corps, and would use these conflicts, particularly the Second Seminole War as a vehicle to show the Marine Corps’ prowess as an elite expeditionary fighting force.
-Supplanting the M1816 would be the M1819 Hall rifle was a breechloading, single shot design that would be issued to the Marines during the Indian Wars.
-The Hall rifle was more accurate than the standard smoothbore musket, and the irregular warfare often encountered by the Marines would make them a beneficial companion to Marine riflemen.
-Their service history would last roughly as long as the M1816, which is to say to roughly the middle of the century as the flintlock ignition system would be replaced by percussion on muskets of that era.
+The Marines would use the M1816 while protecting US interests against the Spanish and other foreign nations in the Caribbean, and while protecting trade routes.
+During this era, Marine Commandant Archibald Henderson would do much to expand the scope of the Marine Corps, and would use these conflicts, particularly the Second Seminole War as a vehicle to show the Marine Corps’ prowess as an expeditionary fighting force.
+Supplementing the M1816, the M1819 Hall rifle was a breechloading, single shot design that would be issued to the Marines during the Indian Wars.
+The Hall rifle was more accurate than the standard smoothbore musket, and the irregular warfare often encountered by the Marines would make this added accuracy a beneficial companion to Marine riflemen.

-The Marines prowess in action at places like Chapultepec during the Mexican-American War would bolster their reputation in combat.
+The Marines skill in combat at Chapultepec during the Mexican-American War would bolster their reputation as elite expeditionary force.

 The Mexican-American War of 1847 would provide the Marine Corps further opportunities to distinguish themselves on the battlefield, and showcase their expeditionary value.
 Serving under the overall command of General Winfield Scott, the Marines would land near Veracruz on March 9th, 1847.
 Combat for the city would be vicious, but it would fall to American forces in two weeks.
-From there, the Scott’s army would march to Mexico City, where the Marines would be tasked with capturing Chapultepec Castle, “the Halls of Montezuma” that begins the Marine Corps hymn.
-The fighting would be fierce, but at the end of the day the Marines would lower the Mexican flag and raise the Stars and Stripes to great applaud and fanfare back home.
-The disproportionate losses suffered by Marine officers, both commissioned and non-commissioned would lead to the incorporation of the “blood stripe,” a red stripe on the outside pant leg of the Marine dress blues uniform.
+From there, Scott’s army would march to Mexico City.
+Here, the Marines would be tasked with capturing Chapultepec Castle, home to “the Halls of Montezuma” sung proudly as the opening lines of the Marine Corps Hymn.
+The fighting would be fierce, but at the end of the day the Marines would lower the Mexican flag and raise the Stars and Stripes to great fanfare in American media.
+The disproportionate losses suffered by Marine officers, both commissioned and non-commissioned, would lead to the incorporation of the “blood stripe,” the distinctive red stripe on the outside pant leg of the Marine dress blues uniform.
 From what ordnance documents show, the majority of the American forces in Mexico would be armed with M1816 muskets.
-Though the Model of 1842 musket would make the switch from flintlock ignition to percussion, a much more modern design that was far less temperamental to inclement weather, it appears to have not been used during the Mexican-American War, though the sources for this are scarce and most just mention the use of “flintlock muskets.”
-The Mexican-American War would be the last battle the Marines would fight with the M1816, as the U.S. military began shifting to percussion muskets at the end of the decade.
+However, it was during this time that flintlock ignition systems would become obsolete to those with percussion caps.
+The Model of 1841 “Mississippi Rifle” & Model of 1842, a percussion-fired version of the M1816, would be the first long arms of the percussion variety commonly used by American fighting men.
+While some regiments would be armed with percussion muskets, their use would be limited during the Mexican-American War.
+Sources for this era are admittedly scarce, however, and most simply mention the use of “flintlock muskets” in general.
+The Mexican-American War would be the last conflict the Marines would fight with the M1816, as U.S. armed forces as a whole began shifting to percussion muskets at the end of the decade.